 Family Trips Even a Teenager Will Love

-Teens are often the most enthusiastic of travelers, but their interests -- and schedules -- often aren't aligned with their younger peers or parents.
-That means that while you might be happiest striking out at the crack of dawn to explore an archeological site, your teen would likely rather sleep in, load up on a huge breakfast and then mosey out around noon.
+Teens are often the most enthusiastic of travelers, but their interests — and schedules — don't always align with those of their younger siblings or parents.
+That means that while you might be happiest striking out at the crack of dawn to explore an archaeological site, your teen would likely rather sleep in, load up on a huge breakfast and then mosey out around noon.

-Those realities make travel with teens a tricky -- but not impossible -- challenge.
-The key to success, say the experts, lies in what you do long before you set foot on an airplane.
+Those realities make travel with teens a tricky — but not impossible — challenge.
+The key to success, according to the experts, lies in what you do long before you set foot on an airplane.

-For many families, the hardest part may be finding a vacation time that works for everyone.
+For many families, the hardest part may be finding a vacation time that's good for everyone.
 Working around school and after-school activities can be a chore.
 Be sure to sit down with everyone before settling on a date.

 Beyond setting the date, you'll want to make youngsters a part of the planning process from the start.

-You might find they'd like nothing more than to sit on the local beach for a week.
+You might find that they'd like nothing more than to sit on the local beach for a week.
 And even if that's not what you had in mind, you're bound to get some ideas you can use in some way.
-"Maybe there's a compromise in there," says Maxwell.
+"Maybe there's a compromise in there," Lynda says.

-Once you decide where to go, hand over some of the what-to-do decision-making to your teenager, says Brad Anderson, co-president of America's Vacation Center/American Express.
+Once you decide where to go, hand over some of the what-to-do decision-making to your teenager, says Brad Anderson, co-president of Avoya Travel.
 "Most teens are online now, and they're going to start lining up ideas of what to see and do," he says.
-"I find teens are fabulous at bringing in great suggestions."
+"I find that teens are fabulous at bringing in great suggestions."

 They'll soon be off on their own in the world, so why not give teens a mini introduction now?
 Take them to a Broadway show, dine at a white-tablecloth restaurant, check out art galleries and broaden their horizons with other decidedly adult outings.
 Of course, you might want to throw in some typical teen pursuits as well, just to keep them sane.

-Cruises are a big hit with parents, thanks to their pre-paid nature and the multitude of supervised activities offered for kids.
+Cruises are a big hit with parents, thanks to their prepaid nature and the multitude of supervised activities offered for kids.
 Many cruise lines now cater to families with children, including teens, presenting them with a host of things to do, from athletic activities to teen-only lounges and dances.
 The biggest bonus, especially for anyone with always-hungry teenage boys, is all-hours, unlimited access to food.
-"They can eat all day long, and you don't come home to a credit card bill that's out of control," says Maxwell.
+"They can eat all day long, and you don't come home to a credit-card bill that's out of control," Lynda says.

-Although family-focused resorts tend to be limited to the Caribbean and Mexico, they do hold some of the same appeal as cruises -- namely, a price tag you settle on upfront, supervised activities and time with other teens.
-"I like to send people with teenagers to Mexico to the Riviera Maya area," says Maxwell.
+Although family-focused resorts tend to be limited to the Caribbean and Mexico, they do hold some of the same appeal as cruises — namely, a price tag you settle on upfront, supervised activities and time with other teens.
+"I like to send people with teenagers to Mexico, to the Riviera Maya area," Lynda says.
 "Not only are there great water sports, but there are also Mayan ruins.
-It's a good way to get them interested in history.
+It's a good way to get them interested in history."

-Find a vacation package that caters to your teen's interests -- and lets you learn more, too.
-"My 2 daughters and wife just went to Italy to a cooking school near Rome," says Anderson.
+Find a vacation package that caters to your teen's interests — and lets you learn more, too.
+"My 2 daughters and wife just went to Italy to a cooking school near Rome," Brad says.
 "They had an amazing time."
-Other themes might include horseback riding, spelunking, or photography.
+Other themes might include horseback riding, spelunking or photography.
 If there's no package tour, use your imagination and create your own themed vacation.

-"It's sort of a rite of passage to go to Disney World," says Anderson.
-"It continues to be the number 1 family destination literally in the world."
+"It's sort of a rite of passage to go to Disney World," Brad says.
+"It continues to be the No. 1 family destination in the world, literally."
 And it's easy to understand why: Disney and other theme parks typically offer delights for kids young and old.
-The biggest drawback is the cost, say the experts, who advise tapping the expertise of a travel professional to get the best deals on lodging, meal plans and more.
-"There are big savings to be had, if you know how to find them," says Maxwell.
+The biggest drawback is the cost, say agents, who advise tapping the expertise of a travel professional to get the best deals on lodging, meal plans and more.
+"There are big savings to be had, if you know how to find them," Lynda says.

 Maybe it's a trip to Rome, Paris or London.
-To cut costs, Turner suggests planning your trip during the school year (although she admits your child's teachers might not welcome the plan, and some schools will flat-out forbid it).
+To cut costs, Janet suggests planning your vacation during the school year (although she concedes that your child's teachers might not welcome the plan, and some schools will flat-out forbid it).
 "Let them see these things and spend time with you and then write a report on it."